osoriomica/corazon_de_patata/README.md

 The deployed site can be found here: [Corazon de Patata](https://corazon-de-patata-be3857387485.herokuapp.com/)

-<strong>Click here to view full screenshots of the website.
+<strong>Click here to view full screenshots of the website on the README folder.

 [Full Screenshots](README-folder/full-screenshots)  </strong>